PhD Student · University of Toronto

 Yifan Qu

-Outside of research, I enjoy photography, piano, ballet, and figure skating, and I am always eager to explore interdisciplinary collaborations.
+Outside of research, I enjoy photography, piano, ballet, and figure skating, and am always eager to explore interdisciplinary collaborations.

 River Ice Classification with GNNs